-6. Recording progress of pupils with SEND
+7. Recording progress of pupils with SEND

 The School will record the progress of, and any support for pupils with significant learning difficulties or disabilities or where they have an Education Health Care Plan.
-This will be recorded by way of an Individual Education Plan (IEP) at Woodbridge School Prep and via the Learning Support Database and termly support plans/monitoring at the Senior School.
+This will be recorded by way of an Individual Education Plan (IEP) at Woodbridge School Prep and via the Learning Support Database.
 This is drawn up in consultation with the pupil's teacher, the Assistant Head (Learning Support and Pupil Development), or the Head of Learning Support and Wellbeing (Woodbridge School Prep), the pupil and their parents and kept on the pupil's learning support file.
 The IEP contains key information such as: